CNSLabs/agreements-data-standard/README.md

   - [GitHub Markdown Guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
   - Supports [remark-directive](https://github.com/remarkjs/remark-directive) syntax for variables

-### 4. Execution Flow (🚧 In Progress)
+### 4. Execution Flow

-State machine definition for agreement progression, driven by verifiable (provable) input provided.
+Models the expected execution of the agreement.
+Various models could be used in the future, but for now a DFSM (Deterministic Finite State Machine) is considered, with future upgrades to an [ASM possible](./definition/improvement-proposals/IP-001.md).
+The key characteristic of the DFSM model is that the state machine is expected to be driven by verifiable (provable) inputs provided.

 - State definitions
 - Inputs definitions
   - Verifiable Credentials (712-signed for now)
   - EVM Transaction Receipts (🚧 as part of [IP-003](https://github.com/ConsenSysMesh/agreements-protocol/pull/7))
   - Zero-Knowledge Proofs (🚧)